nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 DRGN-15852: In rare cases on nRF53 Series devices, an assert can occur while scanning This only occurs when the host started scanning using HCI LE Set Scan Enable.
-  This is default configuration of the Bluetooth host.
+  This is default configuration of the Bluetooth® host.

   **Workaround:** Use extended scanning commands.
   That is, set :kconfig:`CONFIG_BT_EXT_ADV` to use HCI LE Set Extended Scan Enable instead.